RaulFdz/ToolTipCSS3/readme.txt

-set custom messages in properties of the extension objec.
+set custom messages in properties of the extension object.

 Source